sm2302/a1-grp-matlab-power-of-2-2-n/README.md

       6 ▲ ▼ ▲ ▼ ▲ ▼
 ```

 ... where vertically as well as horizontally, the cells would alternate pointing directions (downwards vs. upwards pointing).

-Similar to in the hex grid, horizontally, the spacing between elements need to be squished, hence the slightly high Y:X (aspect ratio)[#aspect-ratios] (though not as high as for the hex grid)
+Also, similar to in the [hex grid](#hexagonal-grid)'s case, horizontally, the spacing between elements need to be squished, hence the slightly high Y:X (aspect ratio)[#aspect-ratios] (though not as high as for the hex grid)

 ##### Usage of Matrix Operations
 <sup>[Back to list of contents](#contents)</sup>